Altered subcellular distribution of transcriptional regulators in response to Aβ peptide and during Alzheimer's disease

 Alzheimer's disease, Cell cycle, E2F1, Retinoblastoma protein, Transcription factor

 Digital Object Identifier (DOI)

 Jordan-Sciutto, K.; Rhodes, J.; and Bowser, R., "Altered subcellular distribution of transcriptional regulators in response to Aβ peptide and during Alzheimer's disease" (2001).
-Neurobiology.
+Translational Neuroscience.
 610.